 Soumyadeb: I mean, the backend does not keep any state.
 There’s no ETL.
 I mean, the events are coming to the backend.
 We store for some time because you don’t want to send individual events to your data warehouse because of the cost and so on.
 I mean, you’d be batched for half an hour.
 Then we load all that into a data warehouse.
-There is no like separate ETL process you need to do.
+There is no separate ETL process you need to do.
 We have the transfer layer.
 We are transferring the events into your data warehouse.

 JM: Okay.
 Got it.
 On the front of the usage of data warehouses, do you have any breakdown of customers?
 Who is using Snowflake, versus Redshift, versus BigQuery?
 What are the data warehouse breakdowns for people that are using RudderStack?

 Soumyadeb: I can talk about – A crossover paid deployment.
 So people who have I interacted with.
-I would say like it’s almost like equally spread between Snowflake and Redshift and like maybe 10% BigQuery.
+I would say it’s almost equally spread between Snowflake and Redshift and like maybe 10% BigQuery.
 That’s about like people we have kind of interacted with.
 Think, we are also an open-source product.
-We have like a lot of deployments like where we don’t know.
+We have like a lot of deployments where we don’t know.
 We have never interacted with the person.
 I mean, I don’t know what’s happening there.
 But at least for the conversations that we have had with customers, I think that’s the typical breakdown.

 JM: Right.
 The fact that people could bring their own data warehouse, that brings up the point of actual integrations, which I forgot to discuss with you a little bit earlier.
 All these CDI platforms, so you’ve got Segment and there’s mParticle and there are probably a few others, and then RudderStack as well.
 All of these platforms have so many integrations.
-Like you want to integrate with Marketo, and MailChimp and all these different things because when an event happens in one of these systems, you oftentimes want to log it to your customer data infrastructure platform.
+Like you want to integrate with Marketo, and MailChimp, and all these different things because when an event happens in one of these systems, you oftentimes want to log in to your customer data infrastructure platform.
 Tell me more about keeping up with all those integrations.
 That seems tough.

 Soumyadeb: Yeah.
 That’s a fair point.
 I mean, I’m sure Segment has a complete infrastructure around that like they’re testing all these infrastructures, like integrations and a big team around that.
 We are a small company.
 I think that’s something we have to like to improve on.